sagemath/sage/src/doc/en/faq/faq-general.rst

     }

 Adjust version/year as needed.
-You might also like to use DOI for Sage, as the note entry in the above record, or directly as DOI record.
+You might also like to use DOI for Sage, as the ``note`` entry in the above record, or directly as DOI record.
-The DOI 10.5281/zenodo.8042260 represents all Zenodo DOIs for Sage;
+The DOI :doi:`10.5281/zenodo.8042260` represents all versions of Sage;
-clicking on :doi:`10.5281/zenodo.8042260` will show DOI for the latest Sage version, presently 10.3, see :doi:`10.5281/zenodo.10841614`.
+clicking on it will show the DOI for the latest Sage version (at the time of writing, 10.3, see :doi:`10.5281/zenodo.10841614`).

 If you happen to use the Sage interface to PARI, GAP or Singular, you should definitely reference them as well.
 Likewise, if you use